-In terms of the provision of Chapter V of the Companies Act 2013 read with therelevant rules your Company has not accepted any Public deposit during the year underreview.
+In terms of the provision of Chapter V of the Companies Act 2013 read with therelevant rules your Company has not accepted any Public Deposits.

-All contracts/ arrangements/transactions entered into by the Company during thefinancial year with the related party were in its ordinary course of business and on atarm's length basis.
+All contracts/ arrangements/transactions entered into by the Company during thefinancial year with the related party were in its ordinary course of business and were atarm's length basis.

-7. Material Events occurred after Balance Sheet date
+7. Material Events occurred after Balance Sheet date:

 Risk Management is an integral and important component of Corporate Governance.
 YourCompany believes that a robust Risk Management system ensure adequate controls andmonitoring mechanisms for a smooth and efficient running of the business.

 Your Company's Business Risk Management Framework helps in identifying risks andopportunities that may have a bearing on the organization's objectives assessing them interms of likelihood and magnitude of impact and determining a response strategy.
 Thedetails pertaining to the composition terms of reference etc. of the IT and RiskManagement Committee are given in the Report on Corporate Governance section forming partof this Annual Report.